neeleshbizoara/react_practice_multiple/README.md

 ```

 So we can not just use the angle brackets to define a generic type but also to USE a generic type and explicitly set the placeholder type that should be used - sometimes this is required if TypeScript is not able to infer the (correct) type.
 We'll see this later in this course section!

+### Handle multiple environments in ReactJs [dev, stag, prod]
+Ref: <a href="https://dev.to/rajeshroyal/handle-multiple-environments-in-reactjs-dev-stag-prod-1b9e"> handle-multiple-environments-in-reactjs-dev-stag-prod</a>